pantheon-systems/documentation/source/content/partials/upstream-management-dependencies.md

 1. Commit and push your changes.

-### How to Update Dependencies in Your Upstream
+## Update Dependencies in Your Upstream

-You may need to pin specific versions of your dependencies in your upstream.
+You may need to pin specific versions of your dependencies in your Custom Upstream.
 This is normally done with the `composer.lock` file.
-However, including the `composer.lock` file in the root of the upstream causes merge conflicts with your downstream sites.
+However, including the `composer.lock` file in the root of the Custom Upstream causes merge conflicts with your downstream sites.
 You can use the `upstream:update-dependencies` composer command to solve this problem.

 1. Run `composer update-upstream-dependencies` in your custom upstream repository.
 The `upstream:update-dependencies` command will: